In this page

 Currently, the United Kingdom is bound to comply with both European Union (EU) Directives and also agreements entered into by the EU with other countries.
 As such, the purpose of the EU Procurement Directives is to ensure open and transparent competition for European public contracts, to support the free market and help ensure value for money in public purchasing.

 Provisions are included within the PCR 2015, which expressly state that a procurement should not be designed with the intention of excluding it from the scope of the PCR 2015 or of artificially narrowing competition.
-In addition to complying with existing duties of proportionality, transparency, equal treatment and non-discrimination, when complying with the PCR 2015 contracting authorities must always ensure decision making is made in a proportionate and reasonable manner in accordance with public law principles.
+In addition to complying with existing duties of proportionality, transparency, equal treatment and non-discrimination, when complying with the PCR 2015 WPS bodies must always ensure decision making is made in a proportionate and reasonable manner in accordance with public law principles.

 The decisions of public bodies have always been subject to public law challenge by way of judicial review.
 Whilst LHAs are public bodies and so subject to judicial review, the status of RSLs has not been as clear cut.
 In R (on the application of Weaver) v London & Quadrant Housing Trust EXCA Civ 587, the Court of Appeal held that a decision made by a housing association in relation to the termination of a tenancy was an act of a public nature which would render the housing association a public authority, and therefore, amenable to judicial review.